Show image archive

 To create a folder in the file archive, click on Create new.
 Name the folder and click OK.
 To then place images in the folder, select the folder and click Upload.
 Or, move existing images from the image archive to the folder.
 To do this, select one or more images (hold down CTRL when you select), and then drag the images into the folder.

-1. Select the image to which you want to add an image description
+1. Select the image where you want to add text.

 Delete image